tomwolfe/metamorphic-core/README.md

 *(As of Week 6, focusing on MVP)*

 -   **Code Analysis**: Static analysis with **Flake8** via API (`CodeReviewAgent`). **Integrated into `/genesis/analyze-ethical`.
-Flake8 code quality analysis: fully integrated and verified (integration tests passing).**
+Flake8 code quality analysis: fully integrated and verified (through integration tests).**
 -   **Security Scanning**: Automated DAST via OWASP ZAP integration is **actively running in the CI pipeline** using GitHub Actions, providing baseline security checks for each code change.  **Note:** For this MVP internal release, the ZAP service in `docker-compose.yml` has a known issue and may not function as expected locally.
-Please rely on the CI pipeline for verified security scan results during this MVP phase.
+Please rely on the CI pipeline for verified security scan results during this MVP phase. **However, code quality analysis via Flake8 is now verified and fully functional in the MVP.**
 -   **Ethical Assessment**: **JSON-configurable** rule-based engine (`EthicalGovernanceEngine`) capable of dynamic enforcement based on loaded policies. **API integration tested and refined.**

 **Note**: MVP completion requires final polish, internal testing, and addressing feedback (Week 6 tasks - see [ROADMAP.md](ROADMAP.md)).